 Leaks in home plumbing can cause stains, damage and mould on your interior walls and leaks in the ground attract tree roots, and can destabilise soil and, eventually, the pipes themselves.
 You should be able to view footage from the camera and have a plumber explain what they believe the best solution for you will be.

 What’s the best course of action: replacement, repair, relining or rehabilitation?
-And should I get all my pipes done at the same time?

 - Sectional repair – a single faulty joint (the connection between two pipes), junction (the connection between two streams of pipes) or a piece of damaged pipe, can be replaced with a small section of liner or by exposing and replacing the problematic pipe or pipes.